 - Poke the potato with a fork, surround it with aluminum foil and place it in the oven on 200 degrees celsius.
 Leave it there for about 1 – 1,5 hours, depending on the size of the potato.
-A really big one like the ones I use, need closer to 1,5 hours.
+A really big one needs closer to 1,5 hours.

 - Cut the meat into tiny cubes.
 We’re talking as tiny as you can with a sharp knife.
-Sure, you can use minced meat but the texture is nowhere as fun.
+Of course, you can use minced meat but the texture is nowhere as fun.

 - Heat up some oil in a pan.
 We’re talking high heat!
-Add the meat and stir it, making sure it doesn’t burn and that it get’s a really nice brown color.
-If the pan isn’t hot enough, the meat will release liquids and boil instead of sizzle.
+Add the meat and stir it, making sure it doesn’t burn and that it gets a really nice brown color.
+But be careful, because if the pan isn’t hot enough, the meat will release liquids and boil instead of sizzle.

-- Turn down the heat, and add all the sliced vegetables.
+- Turn down the heat, and then add all the sliced vegetables.

-- Add the sugar.
-It will help caramelise the vegetables.
-Sure, onions caramelise by themselves but the added suger will help out a little.
+- Finally, add the sugar.
+It will help caramelize the vegetables.
+Sure, onions caramelize by themselves but the added suger will help out a little.
 And it gives that extra goodness.

 - Salt to taste.
 A pinch or so.
-But be careful.
-The mayo sauce will be salty from the soy sauce.
+But be careful because the mayo sauce will be salty from the soy sauce.